STRANGE HQ RENTALS

 Escape to a tranquil creative haven tucked away in the forever-wild Catskill mountains.
 Book Strange HQ for retreats, workshops, offsites, and other gatherings among friends and collaborators.

-Strange HQ is a riverside creative space and mini compound on the northeast side of New York's Catskill State Park, just over 2 hours north of NYC by car.
+Strange HQ is a riverside creative space and mini compound on the northeast side of New York's Catskill State Park, approximately 2.5 hours north of NYC by car.
 Situated near the end of a winding dirt road, it is nestled between brooding mountains, old-growth forests, a spring-fed pond, and a melodic river.
-We have three separate spaces where we host guests—each with its own imaginative vibe and full set of amenities—and can accommodate up to 12 overnight guests.
+We have three separate spaces where we host guests—each with its own imaginative vibe and full set of amenities—and can sleep ~10 guests in shared accommodations.

 STRANGE HQ ACCOMMODATIONS